ncsurobotics/seawolf/README.md

 ### Troubleshooting

-For Fedora (or other systems where stropts.h is missing):

-Create a blank file stropts.h in /usr/includecreated blank file stropts.h in /usr/include
+For Fedora (or other systems where stropts.h is missing), create a blank file stropts.h in /usr/include

-If something like “libsvr.so.0” is missing, try createing the file “seawolf.conf” containing ”/usr/local/lib” in /etc/ld.so.conf.d
+If something like “libsvr.so.0” is missing, try creating the file “seawolf.conf” containing ”/usr/local/lib” in /etc/ld.so.conf.d